yonrasgg/TechNomadiX/_posts/2020-03-15-picking-languages-sre.md

 **Python** saw steady adoption, holding strong with adoption values represented at 40% in one set and 50% in another, affirming its position as a popular choice for DevOps tools and automation.
 Go demonstrated substantial growth, with adoption values shown as 10% and rising to 25%, highlighting its increasing use in cloud-native technologies and infrastructure projects.

 ![Programming Stack]({{ 'assets/img/altumcode-PNbDkQ2DDgM-unsplash.jpg' | relative_url }})

+**Next Steps**: In the next post, we'll dive into [*Introduction to Python*](https://gaaspkm.online/posts/introduction-to-pytrhon/) to get you familiar with manipulating data using Python.
+Stay tuned and happy coding!